Key facts

 one Commerce major sequence of 8 credit points must be included

-Level 3 - at least 4 credit points (which must be course grouped to a Faculty of Business and Law undergraduate degree)
+Level 3 - at least 4 credit points from the Faculty of Business and Law

 *Please note: